Andrew197/Comanche/README.md

 Comanche
 ========

-Interactive OpenGL 3D shading demo
+Interactive OpenGL 3D shading demo for Windows<br>
+This program requires hardware video acceleration, and may not render properly on integrated chipsets.